Prepultrue/charts/docs/Charts/Deployment/Azure-Setup-Full.md

 {{</ code >}}

 Change `yourxnat.example.com` to whatever you want your XNAT FQDN to be.
-If you are using Letsencrypt-staging, update the cert-manager.io annotation accordingly.
+If you are using `Letsencrypt-staging`, update the `cert-manager.io` annotation accordingly.

 Now update your helm chart and you should now have a fully working Azure XNAT installation with HTTPS redirection enabled, working volumes and fully automated certificates with automatic renewal.